How to use WhatsApp Pay for sending and receiving money

 WhatsApp has the natural advantage of being a household name in India.
 Unlike other UPI apps, it won’t have to go on a hunt for new users, nor will it have to beg people to install yet another UPI app on their phone.
 The app is already present on more than 400 million devices, so the company’s task is reduced to figuring out how to nudge those users to get in the habit of using WhatsApp Pay.

 Despite these advantages, WhatsApp Pay remains a relatively unknown name in the Indian mobile payments scene.
-The latest data released by NPCI revealed that WhatsApp only carried 0.47 million transactions in June 2021, accounting for just 0.02% market share.
-In comparison, Walmart-owned PhonePe and Google Pay processed 1149.84 million and 880.59 transactions and held number one and two positions, respectively.
+The latest data released by NPCI reveals that WhatsApp only carried 2.25 million transactions in December 2021.
+In comparison, Walmart-owned PhonePe and Google Pay processed 2,077.60 million and 1,587.43 million transactions and held number one and two positions, respectively.
 Whether WhatsApp will be able to turn around the situation and emerge as the top player remains to be seen.